Individuals may complain to the Information Commissioner if they believe their privacy has been interfered with and there has been a breach of:

 - the Information Privacy Act 2014 (ACT).

-The Information Commissioner’s website includes information about whether the commissioner is likely to be able to handle a complaint, and information about the complaint process.
+The OAIC’s website includes information about whether the commissioner is likely to be able to handle a complaint, and information about the complaint process.

 If the Information Commissioner forms the opinion that a tax file number or credit-reporting offence may have been committed, the matter will be referred to the Commissioner of the Australian Federal Police or the Commonwealth Director of Public Prosecutions for possible criminal investigation.